Test flights resume in July

 We are delighted to welcome Planzer Transport AG on board as a partner.
 The Swiss transportation company, founded in 1936, will provide good exposure for our stratospheric mission with two SolarStratos branded trucks driving the roads of Switzerland!
 Our thanks to the management of Planzer Transport AG for their support.

-How can a propeller plane fly without air?
+The question: how can a propeller plane fly without air?

 A very valid question!
 When you enter the stratosphere at over 18,000 metres (approx. 60,000 ft), air is scarce, but not absent.
 There is enough for a propeller to work, the same applies to the wings – there is enough air for them to carry the plane.
 Conversely, a combustion engine does not work at this height.
 In space, the re-entry interface is considered to be at 130 km (400,000 ft), so much higher than where SolarStratos intends to fly.